silverbucket/pirate-wars/README.md

 * Move around in your boat
 * Explore the map
 * Visit towns (currently you cannot enter them)
-* View mini-map of entire world, with towns listed (`m`)
+* View mini-map of entire world, with towns listed
 * NPC boats with basic pathfinding AI
 * View NPC ship details

 ### Towns
-* Towns don't spawn towns in small land-locked areas, however larger inaccessible can form with the terrain generation.
+* Towns don't spawn towns in small land-locked areas, however larger inaccessible areas can form with the terrain generation.

 ## Todo

 #### Visuals
+* ~~Use Tilemaps~~
-* Use Tilemaps
+* Rounded edges
 * Animate tranistions
 * Nice borders for panels
 * Examine data popup over ship (rather than in side-panel)